 Mejlgade - the pulse-beat of the city

 Mejlgade is all about variety and diversity.
 Once every year Mejlgade provides the setting for a vibrant street festival for the celebration of diversity, tolerance and solidarity through music, art, festivity and colour.
 The focus of this festival is on underground music and up-and-coming artists.
 Last year some 20,000 people took part in this popular festival spanning two days.

-In 2012 Mejlgade was converted into a bicycle boulevard where cyclists are given priority over motorists.
+Mejlgade is converted into a bicycle boulevard where cyclists are given priority over motorists.